-Any pupil who wishes to begin either French or Spanish as a second foreign language, and who has a B or better in the first language of study, is strongly advised to take an introductory summer course in the second language at Manchester Essex Regional High School, and then enter French II or Spanish II in September.
+Any student who wishes to begin either French or Spanish as a second foreign language, and who has a B or better in the first language of study, is strongly advised to take an introductory summer course in the second language at Manchester Essex Regional High School, and then enter French II or Spanish II in September.
 The growing sense of a world community and world economy makes the study of a foreign language essential for business and professional careers in this new millennium.
 Many students choose to enroll in four years of language study, and an additional number of students choose to study both French and Spanish during their high school years.
 Furthermore, extended language study has proven to increase scores on standardized testing and to improve higher learning skills.
 For those students considering attending a college or university, two to four years of language study are required for admission and frequently a foreign language will be required for graduation from that higher level institution.

-The Foreign Language Department at Manchester Essex Regional High School prepares students for success in our current global environment
+Additionally, the district will award elegible students the Massachusetts State Seal of Biliteracy.
+The State Seal of Biliteracy is an award given by the district in recognition of students who have studied and attained proficiency in speaking, reading, listening and writing in two or more languages by high school graduation.
+Proficiency is determined through standardized testing, which will be offered during the high school foreign language experience.
+The Foreign Language Department at Manchester Essex Regional High School prepares students for success in our current global environment.
 FOREIGN LANGUAGE COURSE PATHWAYS